MithrilJS/mithril.js/docs/route.md

 ---

-#### Authentication
+#### Redirection

 The RouteResolver's `onmatch` hook can be used to run logic before the top level component in a route is initialized.
+You can use either Mithril's `m.route.set()` or native HTML's `history` API.
+When redirecting with the `history` API, the `onmatch` hook must return a never-resolving Promise to prevent resolution of the matched route. `m.route.set()` cancels resolution of the matched route internally, so this isn't necessary with it.

+##### Example: authentication

 The example below shows how to implement a login wall that prevents users from seeing the `/secret` page unless they login.

 ```javascript
 var isLoggedIn = false